scuttle130/5200BAS_python/readme.txt

 Use DASM to compile the .ASM to a binary:

-DASM filename.asm -f3
+DASM filename.asm -f3 -ofilename.bin

-(-f3 option specifies that we want Atari 8-bit).
+(-f3 option specifies that we want Atari 8-bit). (-o .bin creates the binary).

 At this point, if there are no errors, you should have a file "a.out".
 Rename this to .bin and run in your favourite emulator (which should be Jum52).